PavanRangani/docs/docs/prd/philanthropy/payment.md

 Mockup //TODO

+- Shows all Contributions in table.
-- When there is no records in Contributions tab, shows `No Payments Found`.
+- When there is records, Shows `No Contributions Found` message.
+- Contribution records will be grouped by Year and Date.
+- Sorting
+  - Primary sorting on Descending order of Year and Secondary sorting on Descending order of Date.
+- Shows total of Tax deductible amount for each group of date and year.
 - Table columns
-  - Contribution Date: Date of the payment
   - Organization
     - Organization of the Contribution
     - It should be a link.
   - Contribution Amount: Amount of the Payment.
-  - Payment Mode: Mode of the Payment.
+  - Contribution Mode: Mode of the Payment.
   - LOA : Show status of LOA.
 Its value either `Yes` or `-`
+  - Name
+    - Show `Stock name` or `Investment fund name` for that payment.
   - Contribution Notes
     - Notes of the payment.
     - If Notes is not available then show `-`.
-- Primary sorting in Descending order of Scheduled Date and Secondary sorting in Ascending order of Organization.
 - Whole row won't be clickable.
 On click of the `Organization Name`, it takes to the Organization page.
   - Shows hover effect on row with normal cursor.
 Only show the hand cursor on the `Organization name` column.
 - On hover shows vertmore action menu at right side on the row.